UK welcomes fall of Assad’s ‘barbaric regime’, says Starmer amid calls for peace

 “We call on all sides to protect civilians and minorities, and ensure essential aid can reach the most vulnerable in the coming hours and days.”

-She did not, however, reveal how many UK nationals were in Syria or had been helped to leave.

-The leading insurgent group in Syria is Hayat Tahrir al-Sham (HTS), Islamist rebels whose group is banned in the UK.
+The leading insurgents in Syria are Hayat Tahrir al-Sham (HTS), an Islamist rebel group which is banned in the UK.

-Ms Rayner said Mr Assad “wasn’t exactly good to the Syrian people”, but suggested she did not want to see Syria move in a radical direction following his regime.

-The Deputy Prime Minister said: “Dictatorship and terrorism creates problems for the people of Syria, who have faced so much already, and also destabilises the region.

-“That’s why we have to have a political solution where the Government is acting in the interests of the Syrian people.”

-HTS is a proscribed group in the UK as the authorities say it should be treated as an alternative name “for the organisation which is already proscribed” under the name al-Qaeda, once led by Osama bin Laden.
+It should be treated as an alternative name for al Qaida, the group once led by Osama bin Laden, according to the Government’s list of proscribed organisations.

-Ex-head of MI6 Sir John Sawers told Sky News HTS was thought of as “too close to al-Qaeda” when he was in post, but added: “I think Abu Mohammed al-Golani, the leader, has made great efforts over the last 10 years to distance himself from those terrorist groups and certainly the actions we’ve seen of Tahrir al-Sham (HTS) over the last two weeks has been those of a liberation movement, not of a terrorist organisation.”

-He continued: “So, I think the Home Secretary will be asking MI5 and the joint terrorism assessment centre for a review of the situation about Tahrir al-Sham and whether it should remain on the proscribed entity list.
+Asked whether he would deal with the group, Sir Keir told broadcasters in Abu Dhabi: “It’s very early days at the moment.

+“We do need a political solution, and that’s what we are talking to regional allies about.
+It is a good thing that Assad has gone, a very good thing for the Syrian people.”

 A spokesperson for the department said the Government did not routinely comment on whether a group was “being considered for proscription or deproscription”.